RulecityLLC/BegasSyncGen/README.md

 # Introduction
 For a full explanation, see http://www.rulecity.com/begas/ .

-# PCBs
+# PCB
-I created the PCB with Kicad v5.
-Newer version of KiCad should work fine.
+I created the PCB with KiCad v5.
+I tested the files on KiCad v8 and they seem to work fine.

 # VHDL
 I've included the VHDL source code programs I wrote for the CPLD.
 I built with Xilinx ISE 14.7 which, last I checked, can be obtained for free as a linux VM that runs fine under Windows in VirtualBox.